The method

 The engine

 A pipeline, not a template.
-Raw, inconsistent inputs are normalised, matched to live reference data, reconciled line by line, then read by an AI layer that classifies losses, surfaces anomalies and drafts the narrative — before a human audits every material figure.
+Raw, inconsistent inputs are normalised, matched to live reference data and reconciled line by line by a rule-based pipeline that classifies losses against the Drug Tariff and your six-month baselines, before a dispensing GP audits every material figure.

 01